alexreisner/geocoder/README.md

     )

 Please see lib/geocoder/configuration.rb for a complete list of configuration options.
+Additionally, some lookups have their own configuration options, some of which are directly supported by Geocoder.
+For example, to specify a value for Google's `bounds` parameter:

+    # with Google:
+    Geocoder.search("Paris", :bounds => [[32.1,-95.9], [33.9,-94.3]])

-Additionally, some lookups have their own configuration options which are listed in the comparison chart below, and as of version 1.1.4 you can pass arbitrary parameters to any geocoding service.
+Please see the [source code for each lookup](https://github.com/alexreisner/geocoder/tree/master/lib/geocoder/lookups) to learn about directly supported parameters.
+Parameters which are not directly supported can be specified using the `:params` option, by which you can pass arbitrary parameters to any geocoding service.
 For example, to use Nominatim's `countrycodes` parameter:

-    Geocoder.configure(:lookup => :nominatim)
+    # with Nominatim:
     Geocoder.search("Paris", :params => {:countrycodes => "gb,de,fr,es,us"})